3obby/ai/README.md

 └── ...
 ```

-### Contributing

-- Open issues or make pull requests for improvements, new persona ideas, or feature requests.

-### License

-This project is licensed under the terms specified in your license file (if provided).
-If none exists, please consider adding one to clarify usage rights.

-Enjoy using GroupChatBotBuilder for all your character-driven AI interactions!

 Below is an example **Character Creation** workflow you can add to the README, showing **how data is generated and loaded** into GroupChatBotBuilder.
 Adjust as needed for your setup:

 ---